excaliburpartners/OmniLinkBridge/README.md

     - Maintains connection to the OmniLink controller
     - Thermostats
 	    - If no status update has been received after 4 minutes a request is issued
-        - A status update containing a temperature of 0 is ignored
+        - A status update containing a temperature of 0 marks the thermostat offline
             - This can occur when a ZigBee thermostat has lost communication
 - Time Sync: time_
     - Controller time is checked and compared to the local computer time disregarding time zones